gscontras/ESSLLI-2016/chapters/2-pragmatics.md

 ~~~~

-By capturing the extreme (im)probability of kettle prices, together with the flexibility introduced by shifting communicative goals, the model is able to derive the inference that a speaker who comments on a "$10,000 kettle" likely intended to communicate that the kettle was relatively expensive and that this price was upsetting.
+By capturing the extreme (im)probability of kettle prices, together with the flexibility introduced by shifting communicative goals, the model is able to derive the inference that a speaker who comments on a "$10,000 kettle" likely intends to communicate that the kettle price was upsetting.
 The model thus captures some of the most flexible uses of language: what we mean when our utteranes are literally false.

 Both the Scalar Implicature and Hyperbole models operate at the level of full utterances, with conversational participants reasoning about propositions.
 In the [next chapter](3-semantics.html), we begin to look at what it would take to model reasoning about sub-propositional meaning-bearing elements within the RSA framework.